knpuniversity/blog/drupaler-learn-symfony.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Symfony isn't always the right tool for a job, and neither is Drupal.
 But
-when you learn Symfony, you're doubling the number of tools that you can
+when you learn Symfony, you're doubling the arsenal that you can throw at
-throw at any problem.
+any problem.

-And because so much is share, you get these 2 tools at a discounted learning
+And because so much is shared, you get these 2 tools at a discounted learning
 price.
-Nice!
+Value!

 3) PHP Namespaces
 ~~~~~~~~~~~~~~~~~